MicrosoftDocs/power-automate-docs/articles/desktop-flows/schema.md

 > [!NOTE]
 > The following article applies only to users with paid Power Automate subscriptions.

+Power Automate stores desktop flows in Microsoft Dataverse, which lets you securely store and manage data used by business applications.

+This functionality enables you to use features like solutions for Application Lifecycle Management (ALM).
+However, handling data stored in this way may be challenging.

-The new Dataverse storage schema enables future product enhancements in desktop flows, and it's available in Power Automate for desktop v2.29 or later.
+Thus, a new storage schema for desktop flows in Dataverse (v2) is available.
+It makes working with Dataverse APIs easier and enables future product enhancements with desktop flows.
+The new storage schema is publicly available along with Power Automate for desktop (v2.29).

+## Enable the v2 schema

+The v2 schema effectively reduces Dataverse database consumption for paid license users.
+Also, it offloads components of your desktop flows into your Dataverse for Apps File Capacity, which is part of your current subscription.

-There's no immediate need to act, although it's recommended to enable future product enhancements.
+There's no immediate need to act, although we recommend you to enable future product enhancements.
 Before enabling the new schema, ensure that users and unattended runtime machines have been updated to the appropriate Power Automate for desktop version.

 Power Platform administrators can choose when to enable the v2 storage schema.
 To enable it, use the **Enable storage of desktop flow files into v2 schema** toggle in the **Environments** page of the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com).
 This setting applies at the environment level.